Eastern Business Systems "Marketeer": User Manual

-Please type in your name and job title according to the instructions given.
+Please type in your name and job title in accordance with the instructions given.
 MARKETEER now stores your details in its appropriate disk file and returns you to the Letter Printing Menu.
-From now on, unless or until they are deleted or amended, your name and job title will appear on every sales letter produced by MARKETEER.
+From now on, unless or until they are deleted or amended, your name and job title will appear on every sales letter that is produced by MARKETEER.
 On a multi-user installation, each user's signatory and job title is stored separately.
-The name and job title appearing at the bottom of a letter is therefore that of whoever logged on to MARKETEER (ie whose password was used) on the PC on which the letter is printed.
+The name and job title appearing at the bottom of a letter is therefore that of whoever logged on to MARKETEER [ie whose password was used] on the PC on which the letter is printed.

 You are now ready to think of the addressees to whom you are going to send your sales letter.
 Options 1 and 2 offer you the choice of sending your letter to individually selected addressees or to all members of a target group.
 Please select Option 1 'Print Individual Letters'.

 A blank name & address box now appears on the left of the screen and a kind of information box on the right in which is shown the title of the letter.
 Beneath are instructions for retrieving the name and address of an individual prospect from MARKETEER'S database.